-A resident alien's income is generally subject to tax in the same manner as a U.S. citizen.
-If you are a resident alien, you must report all interest, dividends, wages, or other compensation for services, income from rental property or royalties, and other types of income on your U.S. tax return.
-You must report these amounts whether from sources within or outside the United States.
+A U.S. resident alien's income is generally subject to tax in the same manner as a U.S. citizen.
+If you are a U.S. resident alien, you must report all interest, dividends, wages, or other compensation for services, income from rental property or royalties, and other types of income on your U.S. tax return.
+You must report these amounts whether they are earned within or outside the United States.

-Resident aliens can use the same filing statuses available to U.S. citizens.
+U.S. resident aliens can use the same filing statuses available to U.S. citizens.
 You can claim the same deductions allowed to U.S. citizens if you are a resident alien for the entire tax year.
-You should get Form 1040 and its instructions for more information on how to claim your allowable deductions.
+You should refer to the Form 1040 and its instructions for more information on how to claim your allowable deductions.

 If you do not itemize your deductions, you can claim the standard deduction for your particular filing status.
 For further information, see Form 1040 and its instructions.

-Resident aliens generally claim tax credits and report tax payments, including withholding, using the same rules that apply to U.S. citizens.
+U.S. resident aliens generally claim tax credits and report tax payments, including withholding, using the same rules that apply to U.S. citizens.
 The following items are some of the credits you may be able to claim: child and dependent care credit, credit for the elderly and disabled, child tax credit, education credits, foreign tax credit, earned income credit, and adoption credit.
 For further information, see Form 1040 and its instructions.

 Forms and Due Dates

-Resident aliens should file Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents (PDF), Form 1040A, U.S. Individual Income Tax Return (PDF) or Form 1040, U.S. Individual Income Tax Return (PDF) at the address shown in the instructions for those forms.
-The due date for filing the return and paying any tax due is April 15 of the year following the year for which you are filing a return.
+U.S. resident aliens should file Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents, Form 1040A, U.S. Individual Income Tax Return or Form 1040, U.S. Individual Income Tax Return at the address shown in the instructions for those forms.
+Generally, the due date for filing the return and paying any tax due is April 15 of the year following the year for which you are filing a return.
 You are allowed an automatic extension to June 15 to file if your main place of business and the home you live in are outside the United States and Puerto Rico on April 15.
-You can get an automatic extension of time to file until October15 by filing Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, on or before April 15 (June 15 if you qualify for the June 15 extension).
+You can get an automatic extension of time to file until October 15 by filing Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, on or before April 15 (June 15 if you qualify for the June 15 extension).
 See the instructions for the form you are filing for more information.